hhvm/user-documentation/CONTRIBUTING.md

 You can run the HHVM test runner on the entire suite of examples, on one directory of examples or just one example itself.

-*Normally you will use our PHPUnit testing described [above](#testing-changes) to test any changes you make (because it tests our examples as well).
+*Normally you will use our test suit described [above](#testing-changes) to test any changes you make (because it tests our examples as well).
 However, sometimes it is actually faster and more explicit to test one example directly with the HHVM test runner.*

 Assuming you have installed and **compiled** HHVM from source, here is how you can run the examples with the test runner: